nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-14-object-detection-2.md

 Next, go ahead and create your own repository on GitHub.
 Upload the Dockerfile as well as the required files to the repo.
 Next, create an account on Render, and link the repo.
 Everything should be up and running!
 Given below is a screenshot of our page!

->I won't go into the creation of the webpage itself, as it delves too much into HTML, CSS and JS.
+>I won't go into the creation of the webpage itself, as it delves too much into HTML, CSS, and JS.
 I have uploaded the page onto the repo where you can pick up a copy.

 ![Webpage](/assets/Webpage.png)

 Of course, I can't actually host the webpage at all times as the service costs $7 a month.
-I will explore [Heroku](https://www.heroku.com)'s free option at a later date.
+I will explore [Heroku](https://www.heroku.com)'s a free option at a later date.
 Note that we will probably have to switch to a lighter model such as SSD MobileNet as the service only allows for 512MB of RAM + ROM.